Peppebalzanoo/sumo-pgi-systems/README.md

 </p>

 ## Strategy 2
+Describe a static information strategy that simulates scenarios in which PGI Systems providing static information are used.
+Specifically, vehicle drivers have information about the location and physical capacity of parking facilities within their "search area."
+Essentially, vehicles will be directed, in the search for an available parking space, towards parking facilities with the largest physical capacity that are not too far from their destination.

 This strategy uses PGI Systems that provide static information.
 In other words, vehicle drivers will be directed to parking lots with the largest physical capacity within their "search area."

 Once the vehicle reaches its destination, the operation of the strategy is as follows: